Alonso-del-Arte/chess/doc/Terminology.md

 * **Intermediate move** &mdash; Synonym for Zwischenzug.
 * **Intermezzo** &mdash; Synonym for Zwischenzug.
 * **International Chess Day** &mdash; The day July 20, recognized by the United Nations with a 2019 resolution.
-FIDE was founded in Paris on July 20, 1924.
+The F&eacute;d&eacute;ration Internationale des &Eacute;checs (FIDE) was founded in Paris on July 20, 1924.
 * **International master** &mdash; An official title awarded by FIDE to very good players who don't meet the requirements for grandmaster.